Oregon State vs. Stanford NCAA Football Odds, Plays and Insights | November 13, 2021

 Stanford Stats and Trends

-- The Cardinal have been underdogs by 11.5 points or more two times this year and covered the spread once.
+- The Cardinal have covered the spread once this year when underdogs by 12 points or more (in two chances).

-- Stanford's games this season have gone over the point total four times in nine opportunities (44.4%).
+- Stanford's games this season have hit the over on four of nine set point totals (44.4%).

-- Stanford is 3-1 against the spread and 3-1 overall in games when it puts up more than 27.7 points.
+- When Stanford puts up more than 27.7 points, it is 3-1 against the spread and 3-1 overall.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.